bobbrowning/track-n-trace/README.md

 2. Traces can be turned on or off in real time under control of a small text file (trace.config).
 You don't need to restart.
 So keep  trace statements in the code to help diagnose problems in production.
 Because.....

-3. Traces can be limited to requests from a given      IP address - so can be used in a live system without        interfering with other users transactions.
+3. Traces can be limited to a one javascript code file      or the whole system.

-4. Traces can be limited to a one javascript code file      or the whole system.
+4. Traces can be sent to the console or a text file.

-5. Traces can be sent to the console or a text file.
+5. You can control the depth to which objects are listed (object containing objects).

-6. You can control the depth to which objects are listed (object containing objects).
+6. Traces can be limited to requests from a given IP address.
+This is very valuable because if you hit problems in a live site, you can switch tracing on and often identify problems without having to restart the app.

 ## Installation
 ```